 Ethics - it’s a big word in our day and age.
 Between political corruption and financial misdeeds, it is easy to wonder what ever happened to even the most basic ethical standards.

 Although superficially it seems that the Torah’s primary focus is on civil, religious and ritual law, in actuality, the entire Torah is a blueprint for ethical living.
 The Mishnaic tractate of Avot (Fathers) is dedicated to the moral and practical teachings of the great sages.
-It is probably the best known and most widely studied section of the Oral Law.
+It is probably one of the best known and most widely studied sections of the Oral Law.

 Pirkei Avot (literally, Chapter of the Fathers, but better known as Ethics of the Fathers) begins with a simple but important idea: “Moses received the Torah from Sinai and transmitted it to Joshua, Joshua to the elders, the elders to the prophets, the prophets transmitted it to the Men of the Great Assembly...”
 While, within the Mishna itself, different rabbis are given credit for their specific comments and thoughts about life, this opening statement delineates the flow of transmission to emphasize that these statements are very much part of Torah.
 One cannot pick and choose to observe only certain morals and ethics.
 It is all part of Torah, part of the “total package” that Jews must observe.